Spraitazz/automations/README.md

 What the tool does:

-1. Persistently runs automation, wrapping its run() method in a try/catch with email and restart handling for exceptions not handled by the automation.
+1. Persistently runs automation, with email and restart handling for exceptions not handled by the automation.

-2. Deals with logs, allows control of automations through terminal.
+2. Takes care of logging, control of automations through terminal (socket file).

-The user ideally only modifies the files under config to specify their configuration, linking their automation in config/controller.py.
+The user only needs to modify the files under config to specify their configuration, linking their automation in config/controller.py.
 After setup, a systemd user service "automations" is created.
 It starts a socket server on which the user communicates with the automation controller through the terminal.